-West End of the Reception Room
+Mural flanking the Reception Room fireplace

 The Governor of Nebraska conducts state business in the most ornamental office suite in the State Capitol.
 The four chambers of the Governor’s Suite are united with Italian Renaissance Style decoration.
 The Hearing Room, the Reception Room, the Secretary’s Office and the Governor’s Private Office feature custom furnishings.
 In-laid, board room matched walnut wainscoting, decorative plaster relief, three fireplaces, and painted and stenciled ceilings enhance the Suite’s appearance.
 Behind the Indiana Limestone fireplace in the vaulted Reception Room, is the Hearing Room where the Governor conducts news conferences and meets with visitors.
 On the opposite side of the room, the Chief of Staff utilizes the Secretary’s Office with its coffered plaster ceiling and walnut paneling.
 Beyond that is the Governor’s Private Office.
 Decorative details in the Suite feature symbols of Nebraska’s prairie agriculture heritage.